octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.3 - 2023-06-06 =
+* Escaping and sanitization to meet WordPress plugin guidelines
+* Don't set global PHP limits to meet WordPress plugin guidelines
+* Remove use of ALLOW_UNFILTERED_UPLOADS to meet WordPress plugin guidelines

 = 1.0.2 - 2023-06-05 =
 * Escaping and sanitization to meet WordPress plugin guidelines